 - Subverted in Soul Eater.
 Early on, Maka gains the ability to detect soul wavelengths while fighting Prof. Franken Stein.
 She sees how powerful he is but Soul convinces her to stand her ground anyway.
 This causes Stein to give them both a passing grade.

 - Happens a number of times in the Vagabond manga, usually when characters confronting either Miyamoto Musashi or Sasaki Kojiro realize they're in over their heads.
 Justified, since a skilled swordsman who wants to make a name as a swordsman should have an idea when he's biting off more than he can chew.
 Surprisingly enough, despite his reputation as an Invincible Hero and being the main character, Musashi has also had this happen to him a few times.

-- In A Game Of Shadows, Holmes displays his signiature Awesomeness by Analysis via Sherlock Scan ability when about to fight Moriarty.
+- In Sherlock Holmes: A Game Of Shadows, Holmes displays his signature Awesomeness by Analysis via Sherlock Scan ability when about to fight Moriarty.
 The Scan reveals that there is no way Sherlock could survive a fight with Moriarty, so he has to Take a Third Option.

 Mythology and Religion